Harry Nilsson

 Born in Brooklyn, Nilsson moved to Los Angeles as a teenager to escape his family's poor financial situation.
-While working as a computer programmer at a bank, he grew interested in musical composition and close-harmony singing, and was successful in having some of his songs recorded by various artists such as the Monkees.
+While working as a computer programmer at a bank, he grew interested in musical composition and close-harmony singing and was successful in having some of his songs recorded by various artists, such as the Monkees.
 In 1967, he debuted on RCA Victor with the LP Pandemonium Shadow Show, followed by a variety of releases that included a collaboration with Randy Newman (Nilsson Sings Newman, 1970) and the original children's story The Point!
 (1971).

-He created the first remix album (Aerial Pandemonium Ballet, 1971) and recorded the first mashup song ("You Can't Do That", 1967).
+He created the first remix album, Aerial Pandemonium Ballet, in 1971, and recorded the first mashup song ("You Can't Do That") in 1967.
 His most commercially successful album, Nilsson Schmilsson (1971), produced the international top 10 singles "Without You" and "Coconut".
-His other top 10 hit, "Everybody's Talkin'" (1968), was featured prominently in the 1969 film Midnight Cowboy.
-A version of Nilsson's "One", released by Three Dog Night in 1969, also reached the U.S. top 10.
+His other top 10 hit, a cover of Fred Neil's "Everybody's Talkin' (1968), was featured prominently in the 1969 film Midnight Cowboy.
+A cover of Nilsson's "One", released by Three Dog Night in 1969, also reached the U.S. top 10.

 During a 1968 press conference, the Beatles were asked what their favorite American group was and answered "Nilsson".
 Sometimes called "the American Beatle", he soon formed close friendships with John Lennon and Ringo Starr.
-In the 1970s, Nilsson, Lennon and Starr were members of the Hollywood Vampires drinking club.
-They produced one collaborative album, Pussy Cats (1974).
+In the 1970s, Nilsson and Lennon were members of the Hollywood Vampires drinking club, embroiling themselves in a number of widely publicized, alcohol-fueled incidents.
+He and Lennon produced one collaborative album, Pussy Cats (1974).
 After 1977, Nilsson left RCA, and his record output diminished.
 In response to Lennon's 1980 murder, he took a hiatus from the music industry to campaign for gun control.
 For the rest of his life, he recorded only sporadically.
 In 1994, Nilsson died of a heart attack while in the midst of recording what became his last album, Losst and Founnd (2019).